Lingua Latina, by Hans Orberg, saved my teaching career.

 Here’s the thing… I want you to enjoy Latin.

-That’s why I am offering this class at the low price of $380 per year!
+That’s why I am offering this class at the low price of $25 per month (That’s $300 per year)!

 I can’t guarantee this price in the future.
 Already, I am getting pressure to raise the price.
 “Keep up with the times!”, my friends are telling me.
 Maybe they are right.
 Maybe it is time to raise the price.